 Then, in 2008 at the age of 19, Morgan was involved in a shooting that took the life of her best friend, Abby Rethlake.
 Morgan was shot three times in the incident.

-It was surrounding herself with negative “people, places and things” that put her in the place at the time of the shooting.
-And after that, she was riddled with guilt and the belief that her choices led to the death of her friend.
+It was surrounding herself with negative “people, places, and things” that put her in the place at the time of the shooting.
+And after that, she has riddled with guilt and the belief that her choices led to the death of her friend.

 It brought a large dosage of survivor’s guilt, which she treated with a large dosage of pain medication.

 By surrounding herself with other addicts, she said it’s easy to justify using – they would all agree that drugs are the best solution to a problem.

 “So you feel bad?
 Smoke this.
 You’re sad?
 Drink this.
 If you’re angry, take this,” she said.

 At some point afterward, she moved to Tennessee.
 Looking back, Morgan said she believes a part of her was looking for a bit of a change.
 In fact, she went a couple of months without using drugs, but after finding her way into a similar crowd that she had found in Kokomo, that all changed.
 A series of bad decisions brought with them predictably bad results, including getting kicked out of her apartment and totaling a couple of vehicles.

 “Living that life, it’s a full-time job,” she said.
 “Waking up every day, who am I going to call?
 Where am I going to get dope from?
 What am I going to steal?
 What am I going to pawn?
 Who can I lie to?”

 Eventually, she was tired of the loneliness she felt, although she did note that the long-distance made it easier for her to lie to her parents about her drug use, and she called her dad to come to pick her up.